Cracker Country: General Store

 The General Store acts as a gift shop for visitors of Cracker Country, stocking merchandise that references or replicates items that would have been popular in the 1890s Florida town that Cracker Country emulates.
 Such merchandise includes stick candy, period toys and games, and home décor items.
 The General Store is located in the Rainey building.

 Rainey Building

-The original building used as the General Store was built in Ona, Florida, in the 1880s.
-Ona is one of Hardee County’s oldest settlements.
-In 1911, a railroad was built through Hardee County, making Ona a major posting, shipping, and receiving point for central and western Florida.
-The Rainey Building during this time was both a general store and a post office, with a living space on the second floor where the Rainey family raised their four children.
-The downstairs shops thrived during this boom.

-In the 1930s, US-17 was built through Wauchula, and Ona began to fade into obscurity.
-It continued to serve as a General Store until the 1960s, and by the 1980s it was empty and unused, though still standing.
-The Rainey building was donated to Cracker Country in 1988 by Reid and Gussie Rainey.
+The Rainey Building was built in Ona, Florida, in the 1880s, where it was used as a general store and a post office.
+It also had a living space on the second floor, where the Rainey family raised their four children.
+The store prospered during Ona's railroad boom of 1911 and declined after US Route 17 was built in the 1930s.
+It continued to serve as a general store until the 1960s, and by the 1980s it was abandoned.
+The Rainey Building was donated to Cracker Country in 1988 by Reid and Gussie Rainey.